 - AF sends MBS Deactivation request (TMGI) to the MB-SMF directly or via NEF.

-2. The MB-SMF send N4mb Session Modification Request (TMGI, Buffered Downlink Traffic detection) to the MB-UPF.
-See clause 4.4 of TS 23.502 [6] for more details.
-The Buffered Downlink Traffic detection is requested by MB-SMF for next time MBS session activation.
-If the MBS session is to be activated via the AF request directly, this indication is not needed.
-The MB-SMF also indicates the MB-UPF to remove the shared tunnel(s) that are used for Individual MBS traffic delivery over N19mb interface.
+2. The MB-SMF sends an N4mb Session Modification Request (TMGI, [Buffered Downlink Traffic detection]) to the MB-UPF.
+The Buffered Downlink Traffic detection is requested by MB-SMF to be informed by the MB-UPF about incoming MBS data.
+The MB-SMF trigger MBS session activation once informed.
+If the MBS session is to be activated via the AF request directly, the Bufferred Downlink traffic detection is not needed, but the MB-SMF still instructs the MB-UPF to stop forwarding and possibly to buffer MBS data..

 MB-UPF to MB-SMF: N4mb Session Modification Response acknowledging the MB-SMF request.

+NOTE X: It is up to stage 3 to determine whether MB-UPF keeps the DL F-TEID(s) for N3mb and N19mb interfaces.

 3. The MB-SMF sends Nmbsmf_MBSSession_ContextStatusNotify request (MBS Session ID) to the SMFs.